 Dividends are another cost-effective way to boost your personal income.
 The tax paid on these is significantly lower than normal rates.

 In summary, paying yourself a low salary and topping this up with dividends is a great way to reduce your overall tax liability.
-Having said that, there is a case for sticking with a higher wage, depending on your circumstances.

 WANT SOME HELP WITH THAT?